solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 }
 ```

-The non-existent program at `Feature111111111111111111111111111111111111` can be
-considered analogous to a no-op native program.
-Thus, the official processes
-outlined in
+The official process outlined in
 [SIMD 0088](https://github.com/solana-foundation/solana-improvement-documents/pull/88)
-for migrating a native program to Core BPF can be used to enable this new program.
+for migrating a native program to Core BPF will be used to enable this new

-Consider the following steps to activate Feature Gate:
+program, with the addition of the `RevokePendingActivation` instruction as a
+separate BPF prgoram-upgrade step.

 1. Migrate the native no-op program at
-   `Feature111111111111111111111111111111111111` to a Core BPF no-op.
+   `Feature111111111111111111111111111111111111` to a Core BPF no-op, with the
+   new program's upgrade authority set to the Feature Gate multi-sig.
-2. Upgrade the Core BPF no-op to add the `RevokePendingActivation` instruction.
+2. Upgrade the Core BPF no-op to add the `RevokePendingActivation` instruction
+   using the new multi-sig authorization.

+Because the only change to the program is the addition of the
-Executing these two steps would effectively activate Feature Gate without any
+`RevokePendingActivation` instruction, these steps will enable Core BPF Feature
-changes to existing processes.
+Gate without any changes to the existing feature activation process.

-As mentioned previously, the upgrade in step 2 would be conducted by the Feature
-Gate program's multi-sig upgrade authority.

 ## Impact